Our OCT scanner can spot health problems as well as eye conditions at an early stage

 An OCT scanner is an advanced piece of technology that allows us to take quick and painless images of the parts of your eye that can’t be seen.
 A series of snapshots are taken of your retina (and other parts of the back of your eye) before being combined to create a 3D, cross sectional view of it.
 The optician is then able to examine the image in great detail to look for even the smallest indication that you could have a problem.

 OCT images have up to 25 times better resolution than those produced by any other imaging technology.
-This means that not only are the images clear enough to identify eye conditions, but they can also reveal health problems such as diabetes and cancer too.
+This means that not only are the images clear enough to identify eye conditions, but they can also reveal health problems such as diabetes.

 It’s important to remember that the earlier eye and health conditions are diagnosed, the more likely effective treatment is.
 For that reason we strongly recommend that you have your eyes scanned by the OCT annually, especially if you are over 40, and therefore at a higher risk of developing certain eye diseases.

 Conditions that are commonly identified through the use of OCT scanning are:

 Macular degeneration causes a gradual breakdown of the macula (central portion of eye).
 OCT can identify this condition, which type it is (wet or dry), and monitor its progress.
 This is the most common cause of vision loss in individuals over the age of 50.